-- assessment of the financial position of banks, including their solvency, the quality of assets, liquidity, and the financial results; - review of the quality of the bank management systems, including, in particular, the risk management system and internal control system; - assessment of the compliance of loans, letters of credit, bank guarantees and sureties granted and of bank securities issued, with applicable regulations; - examination and assessment of banks' compliance with the exposure concentration limits and standards for the risk acceptable in banks' operations as determined by KNF; - estimating, maintaining and reviewing internal capital; and - assessment of the compliance of banks' activities with the appropriate regulations.
+- assessment of the financial position of banks, including their solvency, the quality of assets, liquidity and the financial results; - review of the quality of the bank management systems, including, in particular, the risk management system and internal control system; - assessment of the compliance of credit facilities, cash loans, letters of credit, bank guarantees and sureties granted, and of bank securities is sued, with applicable regulations; - examination of collateral and timely repayment of credit facilities and cash loans; - examination and assessment of banks' compliance with the exposure concentration limits and standards for the risk acceptable in banks' operations as determined by KNF; - estimating, maintaining and reviewing internal capital; and - as sessment of the compliance of banks' activities with the appropriate regulations.

-The KNF has wide powers and legal instruments which enable it to carry out supervision over banks (including the possibility to conduct inspections).
+The KNF has wide powers and legal instruments which enable it to carry out supervision over banks, including the possibility to conduct inspections.